Zencoder Leads SWE-bench Verified with 70% Success Rate

 Three core capabilities were credited for the strong performance.
 First, Zencoder's Repo Grokking technology provides deep codebase understanding, allowing agents to navigate unfamiliar repositories and locate relevant code quickly.
 Second, tool integration enables the AI agents to use existing specialized developer tools rather than attempting everything through raw code generation.
 Third, verification through feedback loops allows agents to self-correct by running tests and iterating on their solutions before submitting a final answer.

 Together, these capabilities suggest that the future of AI-assisted software engineering lies not in building a single perfect model, but in orchestrating multiple specialized agents that can understand codebases deeply, use the right tools, and verify their own work.
+The gap between the ensemble result and the theoretical ceiling also points to critic selection as a high-leverage area for future improvement -- better judgment about which solution to pick may yield more progress than marginal improvements to individual agent capability.